-Field Description PTCPE[7:0] Internal Pull Enable for Port C Bits - Each of these control bits determines if the internal pull-up or internal (pin interrupt only) pull-down device is enabled for the associated PTC pin.
+Field Description 7:0 PTCPE[7:0] Internal Pull Enable for Port C Bits - Each of these control bits determines if the internal pull-up device is enabled for the associated PTC pin.
 For port C pins that are configured as outputs, these bits have no effect and the internal pull devices are disabled.
-0 Internal pull-up/pull-down device disabled for port C bit n.
-1 Internal pull-up/pull-down device enabled for port C bit n.
+0 Internal pull-up device disabled for port C bit n.
+1 Internal pull-up device enabled for port C bit n.